jakubkozera/vsc-csharp-dev-tools/docs/features/advanced-search.md

 1. Be specific in your searches to reduce result count
 2. Use scoped searches when looking for common member names
 3. Rebuild the search index if results seem outdated
-4. Consider using namespace filters in large codebases

 ## Customizing Advanced Search